Skip to contents

 The SRSR states of the SEIR model should capture both the short and the long term developments of the incidence signal we want to match.
 If a lot of infections have happened previously, we expect a larger proportion of the population to be in the RR states.

-We can modify the SEIR equation to take this signal as a forcing function with no EE states and one less II state (no I1I_1 state).
+We can modify the SEIR equation to take this signal as a forcing function with one less II state (no I1I_1 state).

 Testing the methods